RetroDECK/ES-DE/USERGUIDE-DEV.md

 The instructions for how to customize the es_systems.xml file can be found in [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml).
 There you can also find some examples of custom files that you can copy into ~/.emulationstation/custom_systems/ and modify as required.

+In addition to the above it's also possible to customize the find rules via the `es_find_rules.xml` file.
+The logic is essentially identical to what is described above, and details regarding this file can be found in [INSTALL-DEV.md](INSTALL-DEV.md#es_find_rulesxml) as well.

 ## Migrating from other EmulationStation forks

 **IMPORTANT!!!
 IMPORTANT!!!
 IMPORTANT!!!**